keaganleon745/llm_threatintel_summarizer/README.md

 ```
 4. View Output

-Check the summarized_threat_intel.txt file for the daily digest..
+Check the summarized_threat_intel.txt file for the daily digest.